tarekmansour/Leave-Request-Management/README.md

 ### Key Features:
 - Built using `Hexagonal clean architecture` and following the `Domain Driven Design` principles.
 - Employs an `in-memory database` for simplified setup, isolated data handling, and flexible testing environments.
+- Implements local [RabbitMQ](https://www.rabbitmq.com/) message sending in the solution to prepare for future update leave requests `real-time notifications` in a front-end app.
+  - Enabling it to subscribe to previously sent message queues through `SignalR` configuration for example.
 - Achieves `80%+` test coverage for critical functionalities, ensuring high reliability.

     ![test coverage](./Docs/assets/Test-coverage.png)